 \end{frame}

-The section title is in small caps, underlined like the presentation title, and with moderately large font (17pt).
+The text on the section slide is in small caps, and with moderately large font (17pt).

 This section slide is a good point to stop, recap what has already been showed, and discuss what comes ahead.
 It is also a good point to take questions.